Dream Master (album)

 Dream Master is the debut studio album by American singer-songwriter Billie Hughes, released in 1979 on Epic Records by CBS Canada.
 Hughes composed all of the songs with "Stealin' My Heart Away" issued as the first single in 1979.
-The album was produced by Henry Lewy who held recording sessions at A&M Studios featuring top Los Angeles session musicians including Jeff Porcaro, Russ Kunkel, Victor Feldman, Wilton Felder, Mike Melvoin, and Mike Porcaro, Oscar Castro-Neves and a guest appearance by José Feliciano on guitar and background vocals.
+The album was produced by Henry Lewy who held recording sessions at A&M Studios featuring Los Angeles session musicians Jeff Porcaro, Russ Kunkel, Victor Feldman, Wilton Felder, Mike Melvoin, and Mike Porcaro, Oscar Castro-Neves with a guest appearance by José Feliciano on guitar and background vocals.

 The album was released in the US and internationally where in Japan, it received attention in the Osaka region, and Europe, in connection with the release of Hughes' Martin Eden single, appearing as the theme song of the Martin Eden mini-series, an Italian production broadcasting pan-Europe.
 In Germany, the album was released with Martin Eden opening the album, as a bonus track.

 The album was released on vinyl by Epic Records in 1979.
 It was re-released in Japan in 1982 when Billie Hughes moved to Japan for four months to perform in Osaka.
 Dream Master was re-released in Japan in CD format during the 1990s, after the success of Hughes' second solo album, Welcome to the Edge, and again in 2001.

 Background

 After recording two albums with his band Lazarus in Woodstock and New York City, Hughes moved to Toronto where he played live performances.
-In 1978, he was signed by CBS Canada with plans to record an album in Los Angeles to be released on the Epic Records label.
+In 1978, he was signed by CBS Canada with plans to record an album in Los Angeles to be released on the Epic Records label.Hughes was given an open budget by CBS with his choice of record producer.
+Choosing Henry Lewy, who had produced Joni Mitchell, the Dream Master album was recorded at A&M Studios with Los Angeles session musicians Jeff Porcaro, Russ Kunkel, Victor Feldman, Wilton Felder, Mike Melvoin, and Mike Porcaro, Oscar Castro-Neves and a guest appearance by José Feliciano on guitar and background vocals.
+Once the album was completed and while Hughes was awaiting its release, he toured with The Anne Murray Show singing the duets and background vocals.